Sheero-git/IAS_Nov-24_WS/README.md

 e.
 To test programmatic control of the robot, you can run the file "hw_interface_test.py" to test the execution of all the commands in the hardware-abstraction-layer API

+f.
+Another program to test programmatic control of the robot upon, you can run the file "pyramid_code.py" to build a stack of three objects on top of each other.